Cerebellopontine angle meningioma

 Multiple high T2/FLAIR signal foci scattered through the supratentorial white matter is non specific and most likely rekated to chronic small vessels changes.

-This case demonstrates a posterior fossa extra-axial tumour that extends into the left IAC and left hypoglossal canal.
+This case demonstrates a posterior fossa extra-axial tumor that extends into the left IAC and left hypoglossal canal.
 These features associated with the signal pattern and dural tail sign make meningioma the most likely diagnosis.
 A vestibular schwannoma would be the main differential for a lesion with those features, however, the spread meningeal distribution and involvement of the hypoglossal canal make this hypothesis unlikely.